 Now for the fun bit!
 Melt your wax!
 However, it's better if you break it down first.
 When you buy the was from any craft or appliance store, it'll first come out as big blocks of hard wax that you'll have to melt.
 To make the process even quicker, break those big blocks down by living them up.
 In fact, one slice of wax might already be enough for one candle.
 But then, with the slice, pound it even further to bits and pieces.
 This will really melt faster than you think!

 While your wax is melting, and if you didn't break it down before putting it on the stove, it will take some time, prepare your wick in the meantime.
 The wick is the tiny braided rope that you light the candle with, which will also help the scent float even further into the atmosphere.
 There are actually some pre-tabbed wicks you can already buy in the store but they're only advisable if you already know what size your candle will be.
-If you want to be creative, you can tab the six yourself buy buying the braided rope and the wicks separately.
+If you want to be creative, do them yourself too.

 Once your max has melted, add in the scents and the oil.
 Make sure to mix them nicely and well so that the eventual smell will really take off once you light your candle.
 If you want to dye them via a powder, it's better if you add it as you stir all the ingredients together.
 If you're using food-coloring, a few drops will do.
 Continue mixing until the oil, scent, and color have all blended well enough together.